top of page

 De Qi is an important concept in acupuncture that reflects the body’s response to treatment at both sensory and physiological levels.
 Rather than something unusual or concerning, it is generally considered a positive sign that the body is engaging with treatment and responding appropriately.

-For many patients receiving acupuncture in Canberra and Rivett ACT, understanding De Qi helps create confidence, clarity, and a deeper awareness of how acupuncture.
+For many patients receiving acupuncture in Canberra and Rivett ACT, understanding De Qi helps create confidence, clarity, and a deeper awareness of how acupuncture works.

 For further information - or to book online with Dr. Margie Virgo go to; https://www.westoncreekacupuncture.com.au/